sfc-aqua/quisp/README.md

 First, join the [QuISP Slack team](https://aqua-quisp.slack.com).

+Please also refer to the [code of conduct](CODE_OF_CONDUCT.md).

 ## License

-QuISP is being released in March 2020, and we will apply a commercial-friendly (not copyleft) license.
+QuISP was released on April 5, 2020, and we will apply a commercial-friendly (not copyleft) license.
 There are options for the
 license: MIT, Apache, Mozilla, BSD...most likely BSD.
 QuISP builds on OMNeT++.
 OMNeT++ itself is a [custom